2015 CampingWorld.com 500: Background

 Phoenix International Raceway, also known as PIR, is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
 The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
 PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
 The raceway is currently owned and operated by International Speedway Corporation.

 Kevin Harvick entered Phoenix with a nine-point lead over Dale Earnhardt Jr. following his win the week before at Las Vegas.
 Joey Logano entered eleven points back of Harvick in third, with Martin Truex Jr. a further five points back in fourth.
 A. J. Allmendinger entered 34 points back in fifth.

 New inspection rule

 Following the inspection issues during qualifying at Atlanta Motor Speedway two weeks prior, NASCAR implemented a new technical inspection rule from Phoenix onwards.
 Instead of teams rolling through the laser inspection platform multiple times until passing, they will now only get two attempts to pass without consequence.
 Should they fail both times, the car will be forced to sit on pit road for 15 minutes in the next practice session before being allowed to go on track.
 Also, if a car fails its first attempt, it must wait until all the other cars have gone through the station at least once.

 Entry list

-The entry list for the CampingWorld.com 500 was released on Monday, March 9, 2015 at 10:16 a.m.
-Eastern time.
-Forty-seven drivers were entered for the race, but was reduced to 46 after Ron Hornaday Jr. and The Motorsports Group withdrew from the event.
-This was further reduced to 45 after Reed Sorenson's RAB Racing Toyota withdrew.
-Team owner Robby Benton stated that the team had "no need to chase points" and that "after missing Las Vegas, it made sense to skip Phoenix and take the added time to better prepare for California".
-All 45 who were entered at Las Vegas, except for Ryan Blaney, Ty Dillon and Michael McDowell, were entered for Phoenix.
-The only car with a different driver was Tanner Berryhill – making his Sprint Cup début – driving in place of Mike Wallace in the No. 66 Premium Motorsports Chevrolet.
-Alex Kennedy was named the driver of the No. 33 Hillman-Circle Sport LLC Chevrolet.
-On Wednesday, March 11, NASCAR reinstated Kurt Busch and cleared him to return to active driving.
-As a result, he retook his No. 41 Chevrolet that has been driven by Regan Smith the last three races.
-In a statement, Busch stated that he understood "why NASCAR needed to take the action that it did", while also stating that "the important factor is that what I was accused of was a complete fabrication, and I never wavered through this whole process because of the confidence in the truth, and I had the support from Gene Haas and everybody at SHR, and that's where my focus has been".